kausthub-kannan/learnQC/QxQ Lecture Notes/SEM 2/L19 - Near Term Algorithms (NISQ).md

 1. Activating a electron which requires energy similar to the knapsack problem.
 2. Given set of Amino acids in a protein, arrangement minimal energy.
 3. Route Optimization

+## Current Stand of NISQ
+1. **Variational Quantum Eigensolver (VQE):** This algorithm tackles problems in quantum chemistry.
+It helps find the lowest possible energy state (ground state) of a molecule or other quantum system.
+2. **Quantum Approximate Optimization Algorithm (QAOA):** This one focuses on solving complex optimization problems.
+It helps find the "best" solution when dealing with many different options, like finding the most efficient route for deliveries.
+3. **Quantum Support Vector Machine (QSVM):** This algorithm applies the power of quantum computing to machine learning tasks.
+Specifically, it aims to improve the performance of classifying data, such as identifying spam emails or recognizing objects in images.